Cicak Man (film series)

-The Cicak Man is a Malaysian film series consisting of three superhero films based on the fictional KRU Studios's Cicak Man comic book, portrayed by Hairi Yatim.
+The Cicak Man is a Malaysian film series consisting of three superhero films based on the fictional KRU Studios's Cicak Man comic book featuring the eponymous superhero alter ego of one Hairi Yatim.

 KRU hired his trusted crew, Yusry Abdul Halim to direct all the films, and the series began with Cicak Man (2006) and Cicak Man 2: Planet Hitam (2008).
 For the third film, Cicak Man 3 (2015), the film were co-directed by Yusry and Ghaz Abu Bakar.

 For the first two films, Hairi (Saiful Apek) develops a relationship with his lab partner crush, Tania Ashraf (Fasha Sandha).
 He battles the villains Professor Klon (Aznil Nawawi), Ginger 1/Ginger Ghost 1 (Adlin Aman Ramlie), Ginger 2/Ginger Ghost 2 (AC Mizal), and Rrama (Tamara Bleszynski).
 For the third film, Hairi has abandoned his responsibility as Cicak Man and has left Metrofulus.
 A new superhero has emerged during his absence, known as SuperBro (Yus Jambu).
 He has left a box containing all the requirements to become a Cicak Man inside the Cicak Man statue in Metrofulus which later is discovered by his successor, Man (Zizan Razak).